visier/connector-python/README.md

 ```

 ## Connector Separation
-As of version `0.9.5`, the Python connector has separated the API calls from the `VisierSession` object.
-As a result of this change, the query execution methods on the `VisierSession` have been deprecated and will be subject to removal in a future release.
+As of version `0.9.5`, the Python connector separates API calls from the `VisierSession` object.
+As a result of this change, query execution methods on the `VisierSession` are deprecated and will be removed in a future release.

 The new way of invoking Visier public APIs through the Visier Python connector requires instantiating the appropriate API client and calling the methods defined on the client object.
 The following example, invokes the `analytic-objects` Model API to obtain the metadata for two analytic objects:
 ```python